BorrisonXiao/whisper-st/README.md

 Stage 7 launches the finetuning job with configurations specified in files under `conf/tuning`.

 Stage 8 and 9 runs inference for the finetuned model and evaluates the results.

+Before running the script, a few variables should be set explicitly:
+- `python_hf=/path/to/your/python`

+    This variable should point to the python interpreter that has the `requirements.txt` installed.
+- `conf/tuning/*.yaml`

+    If you are trying to launch a new experiment (with new language, peft method, etc.), you need to create a new configuration file.
+The naming convention is `conf/tuning/${mode}_${model}_${src_lang}_${peft_method}_${train_set}.yaml` as specified in the `run_finetune.sh` script.

+# Known Issues
+1. There is currently a gap between step 6 and step 7, which depends on Deb's script for creating huggingface datasets from stm files.
+However, since all scale data was already converted into huggingface datasets, step 1-6 no longer needs to be re-run.
+2. You might run into permission issues when running experiments on a new language or training set.
+This is becase the features weren't created previously and the training script will extract the features and store them to the merged database.
+The current solution is to contact me (Cihan) to extract the features for you.

 # Results (Huggingface)